1964

 OR 3.82

-Higher odds of a complete antiemetic response vs. placebo.
-The basis for FDA-approved dronabinol & nabilone.
+Higher odds of a complete antiemetic response vs. placebo — the basis for FDA-approved dronabinol & nabilone.

 MS spasticity (nabiximols)